 - 1. Type in a name for your scan in the Scan Name box. - 2.
 Select one of the following scan types: - Standard: Fortify WebInspect or Fortify WebInspect Enterprise perform an automated analysis, starting from the target URL.
 This is the normal way to start a scan. - Workflows: If you select this option, an additional Workflows stage is added to the Guided scan. - 3.
 In the Scan Method area, select one of the following scan methods: - Crawl Only.
 This option completely maps a site's hierarchical data structure.
 After a crawl has been completed, you can click Audit to assess an application's vulnerabilities. - Crawl and Audit.
 Fortify WebInspect or Fortify WebInspect Enterprise map the site's hierarchical data structure and audits each resource (page).
 Depending on the default settings you select, the audit can be conducted as each resource is discovered or after the entire site is crawled.
-For information regarding simultaneous vs. sequential crawl and audit, see "Scan Settings: Method " on page 338. - Audit Only.
+For information regarding simultaneous vs. sequential crawl and audit, see "Scan Settings: Method " on page 350. - Audit Only.
 Fortify WebInspect or Fortify WebInspect Enterprise apply the methodologies of the selected policy to determine vulnerability risks, but does not crawl the Web site.
 No links on the site are followed or assessed. - 4.
 In the Policy area, select a policy from the Policy list.
-For information about managing policies, see the "Policy" chapter in the Tools Guide for Fortify WebInspect Products. - 5.
+For information about managing policies, see the Policy Manager chapter in the Micro Focus Fortify WebInspect Tools Guide. - 5.
 In the Crawl Coverage area, select the level of coverage you want using the Crawl Coverage slider.
-For more information on crawl coverage levels, see "Coverage and Thoroughness" on page 169. - 6.
-In the Single-Page Applications area, select Enable SPA support for crawling and auditing single-page applications (SPAs).
+For more information on crawl coverage levels, see "Coverage and Thoroughness" on page 172. - 6.
+In the Single-Page Applications area, select an option for crawling and auditing single-page applications (SPAs).
 When enabled, the DOM script engine finds JavaScript includes, frame and iframe includes, CSS file includes, and AJAX calls during the crawl, and then audits all traffic generated by those events.
+Options for Single-Page Applications are: - Automatic If Fortify WebInspect detects a SPA framework, it automatically switches to SPAsupport mode. - Enabled Indicates that SPA frameworks are used in the target application.